Property Division Attorneys in Pearland

 Helping Clients Obtain a Fair Share of Marital Assets in Harris County & Surrounding Areas

 In every divorce, the court has to divide property that was acquired during the marriage in a just and fair way.
 This does not always mean a 50-50 distribution.
 There are multiple factors that affect how the property is divided during a divorce including fault, waste, fraud, and violence.
-When you choose to work with The Dieye Firm, you are choosing to work with a Pearland property division lawyer who will aggressively protect your rights and interests to obtain a positive outcome.
+When you choose to work with the divorce attorney at The Dieye Firm, you are choosing to work with a Pearland property division lawyer who will aggressively protect your rights and interests to obtain a positive outcome.

 Call our office at (832) 299-1990 to schedule your initial consultation.
 We serve residents of Harris County and the surrounding areas.